Harris English Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- English has entered The Sentry two times of late, with one win.
+- English has played The Sentry two times of late, with one win.
 His average score has been -27, and his average finish has been 16th.

-- In 2022, English finished 30th (with a score of -14) in his most recent appearance at The Sentry.
+- English last participated in The Sentry in 2022, finishing 30th with a score of -14.

 English's Recent Performances